By Mia Jaeggli, archivist, National Security Research Center

 Rabi refused to be baited into criticizing Oppenheimer’s character or misgivings about the H-bomb.
 Rabi famously said, "We have an A-bomb ... what more do you want, mermaids?
 This is just a tremendous achievement.
 If the end of that road is this kind of hearing, which can't help but be humiliating, I thought it was a pretty bad show.
 I still think so."

-Despite the overwhelming support for Oppenheimer, two testimonies held more weight than all the others combined: that of Manhattan Project Leader General Leslie R. Groves and Teller’s.
+Despite the overwhelming support for Oppenheimer, two testimonies held more weight than all the others combined: that of Manhattan Project Leader Gen. Leslie R. Groves and Teller’s.

 Groves was the first witness to testify on behalf of Oppenheimer.
 He defended his selection of Oppenheimer as director of the wartime Los Alamos Lab and noted Oppenheimer’s achievements despite FBI suspicions.
 However, during the prosecution's cross-examination, Groves was asked, considering the AEC's 1954 security requirements, if granting a clearance to Oppenheimer would "endanger" national security based on Oppenheimer’s past associations.

 The science community regarded the testimony as a betrayal and many former colleagues shunned Teller.
-“The hatred at the Lab was so thick, you could cut it with a knife,” recalled retired LANL Associate Director John Hopkins, who was working at Lab then.
+“The hatred at the Lab was so thick, you could cut it with a knife,” recalled retired Associate Laboratory Director John Hopkins.

 After reviewing the secret FBI report and the 3,300-page hearing transcript, the board made its recommendation on May 27.
 "The chemist scornfully said no; the businessman and university president ... said yes," according to an article in Time magazine.
 Oppenheimer's clearance was formally revoked on June 29, 1954, the day before it would have expired.